 Family fun is a hallmark of the Party in the Park and this year's Party continued that grand tradition including:

 The Children’s Arcade - Dozens of new and returning games delighted and honed the skills of participants of all ages.

-Face Painting and Glitter Ink Tattoos - Kids of all ages became the pallet for works of art by our highly talented face painters and new option this year - glitter ink tattoos.
+Face Painting and Glitter Ink Tattoos - Kids of all ages became the pallet for works of art.

-Sarcoma Garden of Hope - Thanks to the ongoing support of Elphis Enterpises dozens of wonderful bird feeders were built and decorated.
+Sarcoma Garden of Hope - Thanks to the ongoing support of Elphis Enterprises, dozens of wonderful bird feeders were built and decorated.

-Pictures with Princesses - For the first time, three princesses from The Royal Sisterhood joined us for the Party.
-The kids were delighted to greet and pose for pictures with the storybook characters.
+Superheroes - Super Girl, Captain America and Spiderman joined us for the Party.
+The kids (and those young at heart) were delighted to greet and pose for pictures with the superheroes.

-The beautiful Centennial Garden was the setting for our transformed Sarcoma Corner, which provided the stories of hope from sarcoma survivors and honored the memories of those lost to sarcoma.
-In this beautiful setting attendees could learn about our educational programs at the Red Flags of Sarcoma exhibit and meet our 2017-18 Sarcoma Scholars.
-The 6th Edition of the RIS Sarcoma Patient Starter Notebook was there for patients and families to look at and request if they had not received one from their doctor.
+The beautiful Centennial Garden was the setting for Sarcoma Corner, which highlighted the stories of hope from sarcoma survivors and honored the memories of those lost to sarcoma.
+In this beautiful setting attendees could learn about our educational programs at the Red Flags of Sarcoma exhibit, meet our 2018-19 Sarcoma Scholars and our new Health Programs Coordinator, Naomi Bowman.
+The RIS Sarcoma Patient Starter Notebook was there for patients and families to look at and request if they had not received one from their doctor, as well as provide valuable input for the next revision.
 Many of the attendees used this beautiful setting to sit a minute and reflect among the beautiful flowers and the relative quiet.